-The composition of tattoo inks vary from brand to brand, but the bottom line is they’re all safe to use and are specifically crafted to be used in tattoos.
-A small bottle of tattoo ink can cost around ten dollars and can be purchased online.
+The composition of tattoo inks vary from brand to brand, nevertheless, the bottom line is that they’re all safe to use and are specifically crafted to be used in tattoos.
+A small bottle of tattoo ink can cost around ten dollars and may be purchased online.

-Another benefit of using tattoo ink is that it comes in various colors that are safely pigmented, so you’re not limited to black.
+Another benefit of using tattoo ink is that it comes in various colors that are safely pigmented, therefore, you are not limited to just black.
 You can choose from either stable pigment-based inks or pre-dispersed inks; stable inks need to be mixed prior to use and aren’t as common anymore.
 On the other hand, pre-dispersed inks only require a solid shake, and then they’re good to go.

 With the number of art stores and online warehouses that you can purchase from, pen ink should never be an option for tattooing.
-Pen ink is easily accessible and cheap, but it is not meant to enter your body in any way, shape, or form.
+Pen ink is easily accessible and cheap.
+Still, it is not meant to enter your body in any way, shape, or form.

 Pen ink is highly toxic and unsterile.
 Using pen ink with a stick and poke tattoo can lead to severe infection, or it may just heal over and scab, leaving you with no tattoo and damaged skin.

 Sharpies are great.
 They’re the go-to, top of the line choice for permanent markers.
-So, since the markers are permanent, then they should make an excellent choice for stick and poke tattoos, right?
+Since the markers are permanent, then they should make an excellent choice for stick and poke tattoos, right?

 Harmful ingredients found in various sharpie markers include n-butanol, diacetone alcohol, and cresol, all of which have the potential to cause health effects such as eye, nose, and throat irritation.